Expressive Prompting: Improving Emotion Intensity and Speaker Consistency in Zero-Shot TTS: Experiments

 \subsection{Test Metrics}

-For our subjective evaluation, we select 20 native judges.
-For main method comparison, we provid 10 different sentences for each emotion of data, and for other ablation experiment, we use 5 of the 20 descriptive neutral texts mentioned in \ref{SCM}.
+For our subjective evaluation, we employ 20 native speakers.
+For the main method comparison, we provide 5 sentences per emotion, each designed to convey the corresponding emotional state.
+For other ablation experiments, we select 5 descriptive neutral sentences to verify the effectiveness of our method.
+We provide participants with detailed evaluation criteria and report both the mean scores and 95\% confidence intervals.
 The test metrics used in the subjective evaluation are as follows: \begin{itemize} \item \textbf{Emotion MOS (MOS): } This metric evaluates the quality and emotional expression of the synthesized speech. \item \textbf{Strength Perception (SP): } A subjective strength perception test.
-The judger is asked to rate the emotion strength on a scale from 0 to 1. \end{itemize}
+The judge is asked to rate the emotional strength on a scale from 0 to 1. \end{itemize}